 The above highlighted some problems with the use of economic efficiency as a normative justification for correcting markets.
 There are also difficulties with efficiency as a normative criteria in itself.
 For example, efficiency refers to individuals’ self-estimated welfare, which means it is judged with respect to individuals’ own preferences.
 But it may be that individuals’ preferences are best satisfied by engaging in behaviors that undermine the previously-discussed institutions that preserve a free and prosperous commercial society.
 ‘Giving people what they want’ is a contentious normative criterion when what people want is itself normatively contentious!
 These concerns and a host of others are difficult for the economics profession, as it currently exists, to handle.
 This is because modern economics conceives itself as part positive science, part social engineering.
 But this was not always so.
 Economics, back when the discipline was referred to as ‘political economy,’ had just as much to do with the humanities and ethics as it did social science.
 A return to a broader conception of economics—‘between predictive science and moral philosophy,’ in the words of economics Noble laureate James Buchanan—is necessary if economics is to serve the ends of rendering the social world intelligible, and understanding the requisite institutional framework for the ‘good society.’
 Economists frequently misapply their core tools, such as efficiency, because they have lost sight of the potentialities of their discipline.
 Even state of the art tools can only be put to clumsy use when in the hands of the untrained.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is based on Alexander Salter’s academic paper, ‘Playing at Markets: A New Austrian Perspective on Macroeconomic Policy.’